-Applicants who received funding under this program in the past for committee operations are generally not eligible to apply.
-The only exceptions apply to third-party grantees who seek funds on behalf of an entirely different committee.
+Applicants who received funding under this program in the last 6 years for committee operations are not eligible to re-apply.
+The only exception will be made for grantees that seek funds on behalf of an entirely different committee whose efforts are totally outside of the scope of the original grant.